anchpop/wise_mans_haskell/book.md

 "silly"
 ```

-This difference is somewhat technical and academic, but I thought it was worth discussing.
+This difference is somewhat technical and academic, it's worth discussing.
 To reiterate:

 1) `data` is for making new, complicated types, like `data Person = Bob | Cindy | Sue`.